-The 4th of July is right around the corner.
-I have a couple of patriotic decorations like my President’s Day Pillow and my “God Bless America” Button frame but I have nothing on the walls.
-I decided to make an “I Pledge of Allegiance” sign and was inspired by a similar sign from Chippy Paint Designs.
+Happy Memorial Day friends.
+Between now and the 4th of July I add a few patriotic decorations to my house.
+I bust out my President’s Day Pillow and my “God Bless America” Button frame.
+Last year I made an “I Pledge of Allegiance” sign inspired by a similar sign from Chippy Paint Designs.
 How many times in your school years did you say “the pledge?”
 I venture to say in the thousands for sure.
 Do they still say “the pledge” in the public schools?
 I am not sure if they do or not but I now have it on my walls to remind me of the amazing nation I live in and the flag that represents it.

 1” x 12” x 6’ board cut to 34” (Lowes cut it down for me)